zakiyamalik03-cyber/ComplaEase/README.md

-# University Complaint Management System
+# ComplaEase: Complaint Management System

 A comprehensive complaint management portal built for university environments to efficiently submit, track, manage, and resolve student and staff complaints.